Q1. State differences between acids and bases.

 Ans: Calamine solution, which is zinc carbonate, is a base.
 In the case of ant bites, ant injects an acid; called formic acid; in the skin which causes pain and irritation.
 By applying calamine solution, it neutralizes the effect of acid inject in the course of ant bite and gives relief from pain.

 (c) Factory waste is neutralized before disposing it into the water bodies.

-Most of the factory wastes contain acid.
-It they are flushed into water as they are, then acid present in them would kill the aquatic organisms; along with creating pollution.
+Ans: Most of the factory wastes contain acid.
+If the waste is flushed into the water as it is, then acid present in them would kill the aquatic organisms; along with creating pollution.
 Thus, it is necessary to neutralize the factory waste before disposing it into the water bodies.

-Ques 9.
+Q9.
 Three liquids are given to you.
 One is hydrochloric acid, another is sodium hydroxide and third is a sugar solution.
 How will you identify them?
-You have only turmeric indicator.
+You have only a turmeric indicator.

 Blue litmus paper does not change its colour with basic solution and neutral solution.

-(a) Both acids and bases change colour of all indicators.
+(a) Both acids and bases change the colour of all indicators.

 (b) If an indicator gives a colour change with an acid, it does not give a change with a base.